limebrew-org/cloudguard-modules/README.md

-# cloudguard-modules
+# cloudguard-providers
-Modules for all the cloud platforms and it's resources written in python
+Cloudguard provider modules written in python to be used in cloudguard CLI